fssa-batch3/balaji.saravanan__web_project/README.md

         6. Click the "Save" button to update the leader details.
     * Expected result:
         * The profile details are updated.

+        UPLOAD NEW MANIFESTO TO VIEW :  ( not yet)

+* Scenario 1: Successfully uploaded the new MANIFESTO
+    * Steps :
+        1. Login as a USER.
+        2. Navigate to the My products page to ADD the new Manifesto.
+        3. Click "Add Leader" button to upload the new Manifesto.
+        4. Enter the required leader profile details such as title, stage, and status.
+        5. Click the "submit" button to submit the new Manifeso.
+    * Expected result :
+        * The new product is created and added to the new manifesto.

+VIEW THE LIST OF MANIFESTO :  ( not yet )

+* Scenario 1: Successfully view list of leader profiles
+    * Steps :
+        1. Login as a user.
+        2. Navigate to the MANIFESTO list page.
+        3. View the list.
+    * Expected result :
+        * The user can view the list of leader frofile.

 DELETE THE MANIFESTO KEY :  ( COMPLETED )